-PA: Not really – this is a scholarly task which i could not achieve with impartiality.
-I perceive generations, mostly : one in the sixties around the Ephemère magazine (Dupin, Du Bouchet), one in the seventies around Orange Export publishing house (Albiach, Royer-Journoud, Hocquard), and then one in the nineties around Al Dante editions (Tarkos, Quintane, Pennequin).
-But there were other trends : pulsional with Prigent and TXT, sound poetry (Heidsieck, Chopin), Oulipo formalism (Roubaud).
-And a few great outsiders.
+PA: Not really – this is a scholarly task which I could not achieve with impartiality.
+I perceive generations, mostly : one in the sixties around the Ephemère magazine (Dupin, Du Bouchet), one in the seventies around Orange Export publishing house (Albiach, Royet-Journoud, Hocquard), and then one in the nineties around Al Dante editions (Tarkos, Quintane, Pennequin).
+But there were other trends : pulsional with Prigent and TXT, sound poetry (Heidsieck, Chopin), OULIPO formalism (Roubaud) and a few great outsiders.

 AM: Who, according to you, are the most influential poets in the past fifty years of French verse ?
 What’s important about their contribution to the changes in poetic language ?

-PA: The most influential among the poets wrote mostly prose, and therefore had no influence on verse : Ponge, Artaud, Michaux, The most influential for french verse were, in the last thirty years, American : Gertrude Stein, Charles Reznikof, the Beats (Burroughs, Gysin), Jack Spicer, the New-York School (O’Hara, Ashbery), and some « language poets » in the nineties.
+PA: The most influential among the poets wrote mostly prose, and therefore had no influence on verse : Ponge, Artaud, Michaux.
+The most influential for french verse were, in the last thirty years, American : Gertrude Stein, Charles Reznikoff, the Beats (Burroughs, Gysin), Jack Spicer, the New-York School (O’Hara, Ashbery), and some « language poets » in the nineties.

 AM: What impetus did post-modernism give to French poetry ?
 Would you say that the poetry written in France in your generation would still qualify as “post-modern” ?
 Or is its genre largely or profoundly different from post-modern French poetry ?